M1aso/evapps.education/SETUP_GUIDE.md

 .env.example        - example environment variable file
 ```

-Services should be implemented under a top level `services/` directory (not yet present).
+Services should be implemented under a top level `services/` directory.
 Each service may use its own language and framework as specified in the requirements.
+A sample implementation can be found at `services/notification`.

 ## 2. Prerequisites